basbossink/basbossink.github.com/tags/GitHub-Pages.md

 end

 {% endhighlight %}
+To be able to fill the `<meta keywords...` each post puts keywords appropriate for the post in the [Yaml Front Matter][yfm].

-The function `aggregate_keywords` just puts all keywords from all posts in one set and returns them as a comma separated list, like so:
+The function `aggregate_keywords` just puts the category at hand and all the keywords from all posts in one set and returns them as a comma separated list, like so:

 {% highlight ruby linenos %}